gemond2237/Dragons-Den/README.md

 # Dragons-Den
-AI driven software that will revolutionize ry pro currency
+AI driven software that will revolutionize crypto currency